 Homelessness is a complex social problem impacting everyone in our community.
 While it cannot be solved overnight, we can get more people off the streets and into housing

 Pathways is an ambitious plan that gives the homeless immediate respite from the elements while connecting them to supportive services and permanent housing.

-Based on national best practices, it includes a low-barrier 24/7 shelter, transitional housing for longer stays, rapid rehousing for the newly homeless, and a Homeward Bound program that reunites people with their families.
+Based on national best practices, it includes a low-barrier 24/7 shelter, transitional housing for longer stays, rapid rehousing dollars to place homeless into housing, and a Homeward Bound program that reunites people with their families.

 Phase I: The STAIR Center

 To start, the City of Berkeley has invested in a low-barrier shelter open 24 hours a day and with services such as mental health, substance addiction and job training on site.
 The project opened the first week of June 2018.
 Outreach teams visit encampments throughout Berkeley to connect the homeless to the facility, which will allow people to bring pets and live with partners and/or groups.
 Meals, storage and services are provided on-site.
 Case managers work with STAIR residents to qualify for housing, and align rapid rehousing resources to secure housing.
 Regionally, rapid re-housing efforts have been proven successful in providing housing to 60 percent of the targeted population within five months.

 The Mayor and City Council successfully raised $250,000 in private contributions and in-kind donations to provide the resources needed for rehousing people following their stay at the STAIR center.
 Year 1 funding was provided through general fund “excess equity”.
 Year 2 and 3 funding will come from State of California HEAP funding.